mantisrobot/lightsaber/README.md

 ![alt text](https://github.com/mantisrobot/lightsaber/blob/main/cad_saber.jpg?raw=true "Minifig Lightsaber")

-Suuport my channel by purchaseing the STL files here: https://www.threeding.com/category/all?keyword=mantisrobot
+Suport my channel by purchaseing the STL files here: https://www.threeding.com/category/all?keyword=mantisrobot

 This source includes two libraries that have not been written byt me.
 The FlashStorage library and the samd21 audio library.
 However, I have made changes to tbe audio library to include a loop sample function.